 Manufacturers of wood-based products covered by either a harmonised European standard (hEN) or a European Technical Assessment (ETA) must apply for CE marking under the 2013 Construction Products Regulation.

-According to the CPR, the requirement for CE marking will apply to: ‘any product or kit which is produced and placed on the market for incorporation in a permanent manner in construction works or parts thereof and the performance of which has an effect on the performance of the construction works with respect to the basic requirements for construction works.’
+This applies to ‘any product or kit which is produced and placed on the market for incorporation in a permanent manner in construction works or parts thereof and the performance of which has an effect on the performance of the construction works with respect to the basic requirements for construction works.’

 Product marked under AVCP system CE 2+ for structural use can also be used for non-structural applications.
-Buyers will need to check with individual mills under which Attestation of Conformity their panels have been assessed.
+But buyers need to check with individual mills under which Attestation of Conformity their panels have been assessed.

 APA Help Desk : engineered wood experts are available to answer your questions about the specification and application of APA products.
 Ask a question online or call APA on 001 253 620 7400.